Amy Sherman-Palladino

 Amy Sherman-Palladino (born January 17, 1966) is an American television writer, director, and producer.
 She is the creator of the comedy drama series Gilmore Girls (2000–2007), Bunheads (2012–2013), and The Marvelous Mrs. Maisel (2017–2023).

-Sherman-Palladino has received 6 Primetime Emmy Awards for her work, including Outstanding Comedy Series, Outstanding Directing for a Comedy Series, Outstanding Writing for a Comedy Series, and Outstanding Music Supervision, all for The Marvelous Mrs. Maisel.
-She made history when she became the first woman to win in the comedy writing and directing categories at the Primetime Emmy Awards.
+Sherman-Palladino has received six Primetime Emmy Awards for her work, including Outstanding Comedy Series, Outstanding Directing for a Comedy Series, Outstanding Writing for a Comedy Series, and Outstanding Music Supervision, all for The Marvelous Mrs. Maisel.
+She was the first woman to win in the comedy writing and directing categories the same year at the Primetime Emmy Awards.
 In 2019, she received the Norman Lear Achievement Award in Television from the Producers Guild of America.

 Sherman-Palladino is the founder of Dorothy Parker Drank Here Productions.
 She is known for her trademark rapid-fire dialogue, which is often full of pop culture references, and as well for her preferred master shot filming style.

 Early life

 Amy Sherman was born in Los Angeles, California.
-Her parents are comedian Don Sherman, who died in May 2012 (the first episode of Bunheads was dedicated to him), and dancer Maybin Hewes.
+Her parents were comedian Don Sherman, who died in May 2012 (the first episode of Bunheads was dedicated to him), and dancer Maybin Hewes.
 Sherman was her father's stage name.
 Her father, from the Bronx, was Jewish, and her mother was a Southern Baptist from Gulfport, Mississippi.
 She has stated that she was raised "as Jewish.
 Sort of."

 She was trained in classical ballet since she was four and took other forms of dance in her teens.
 Originally a trainee dancer, Sherman-Palladino had received a callback to the musical Cats, while also having a possible writing position on the staff of Roseanne in rotation.
 When she and writing partner Jennifer Heath were asked to join the staff of Roseanne, she left behind her dancing career — much to her mother's chagrin – and began writing for television.

 Career

+1990–1999

 Sherman-Palladino became a staff writer on Roseanne during the show's third season in 1990.
 Among the storylines and episodes she wrote was an Emmy-nominated episode about birth control.

 She left the show after season six, in 1994, and worked on several other projects, including the failed 1996 sitcom Love and Marriage, the 1997 sitcom Over the Top, and writing several scripts of the NBC sitcom Veronica's Closet.